cristiano-mhpc/P1.5_parallel_2025_My_version/fftw/profiling/README.md

 - A stack trace is just list of function calls that were active when something happened.
 It is like a snapshot of the program's call stack at a specific moment in time.

-- Profile by sampling at a fixed rate
-   - coarse but effective to see which code paths are hot.

 - It works by doing a timed iterrupt that collects the current program counter, function address, stack traces and translate this into something human readable.

 - `perf record` command can capture populations stack traces with the (`-g`) option enabled.